-NON-ATAR VOCATIONAL EDUCATION AT AIS (VET)
+VOCATIONAL EDUCATION AT AIS (VET)

 The VET curriculum plays an important role in helping students prepare for further education, training, employment and lifelong learning.
-The VET curriculum can contribute towards ATAR if selected.
-There are many reasons to consider studying VET subjects:
+The VET curriculum contributes towards ATAR if selected.
+There are many reasons to consider studying VET subjects.
+Vet subjects:

-- Experience of the workplace, employer expectations and contact with key employers - Provide focus and skills for career planning - Receive recognition from industry and NESA for the HSC - Acquire skills and competencies that are recognised all over Australia through the
+- Provide experience of the workplace, employer expectations and contact with key employers - Provide focus and skills for career planning - Receive recognition from industry and NESA - Build skills and competencies that are recognised all over Australia through the Australian Qualifications

-Australian Qualifications Framework
+Framework

-- Develop key industry skills as well as employability skills in taking initiative, problem solving and communication as well as working independently and in teams - Begin preparation for a career in a chosen area while still at school - Gain recognition for industry courses successfully completed at school when applying for study at TAFE - Acquire general skills, which can be used in a wide range of employment and higher education settings.
+- Build key industry skills as well as employability skills in: taking initiative, problem solving and communication, as well as working independently and in teams - Allow students to begin preparation for a career in a chosen area while still at school - Gain recognition for industry courses successfully completed at school when applying for study at TAFE